ulises-jeremias/dotfiles/README.md

 │   ├── deps.sh             # Debian specific dependencies
 │   └── install-pkgs.sh     # Debian specific script to install packages from the official repos and other sources ├── playground              # testing environments
-│   └── docker/             # docker setup to bootstrap the testing environments │   └── vagrant/            # vagrant setup to bootstrap the testing environments ├── scripts                 # scripts used by dots to install the dotfiles │   └── install-pkgs        # script to install packages from the official repos and other sources
+│   └── vagrant/            # vagrant setup to bootstrap the testing environments ├── scripts                 # scripts used by dots to install the dotfiles │   └── install-pkgs        # script to install packages from the official repos and other sources